 larger than 62 centimetres.
 Large Dobsonians with quality optics are great for visual use, but not for astrophotography, spectrography and photometry.

 Is the observatory open to the public?
 It is unfortunately not a public observatory.
-However, one can use the contact page to find out if it is possible to receive an

 Why is there no national research-grade observatory in Norway with a telescope larger than 62 centimetres (24 inch)?